chrissimpkins/macosx-versions-cleaner/README.md

 The script will ask if you would like to reboot to complete the cleanup process.
 Enter `y` or `n`.

-If you choose not to reboot your system at the completion of the cleanup, you will not be able to save document versions in applications that use them until you perform a manual reboot.
+If you choose not to reboot your system, you will not be able to save document versions in applications that use them until you perform a manual reboot.

 ### Discontinue Future Versioning in Applications